cookbookgeeks/webkochbuch/README.md

 webkochbuch_db=> \q
 ```

 Webkochbuch will get its database connection details from an environment variable called `DATABASE_URL`.
-You have to set it using the following scheme (assuming a UNIX system):
+You have to set it using the following schema (assuming a UNIX system):

 ```bash
 $ export DATABASE_URL=postgres://username:password@hostname:port/database